Federal Perkins Loan Program

 Information on public service loan forgiveness and income-based loan repayment for Federal Direct Student Loan Program borrowers.

 Federal Direct Stafford Loan Program

-The interest rate for new 2013-14 Federal Direct Stafford Loans is a fixed 5.41%.
-A fee of 1.051% will be deducted from the loan amount at disbursement.
+The interest rate for 2013-14 Federal Direct Stafford Loans is a fixed 5.41%.
+The interest rate for 2014-15 Federal Direct Stafford Loans disbursed after June 30, 2014 is 6.21% A fee of 1.072% will be deducted from the loan amount at disbursement.
 The annual maximum award amount is $20,500.
 The aggregate maximum, including all prior Stafford Loan debt, is $138,500 combined for both subsidized and unsubsidized loans.
 Repayment begins six months after graduation, after withdrawal, or after enrollment drops below half-time.
 The standard repayment term is ten years but may be extended through various repayment plans.
-Beginning with student loan periods that commence on or after July 1, 2012, the Federal Direct Subsidized Stafford Loan is no longer available to graduate or law students.
+As of July 1, 2012, the Federal Direct Subsidized Stafford Loan is no longer available to graduate or law students.